Issamricin/multimodal-translation/CONTRIBUTION.md

 pip install -e .
 ```

-4. Create a branch for local development:
+Create a branch for local development:

 ```bash
 git checkout -b name-of-your-bugfix-or-feature
 ```

-### Now you can make your changes locally.
+### Now you can make your changes locally

 1. When you're done making changes, check that your changes pass the tests locally: